tskulkarni25/Conways-Game-of-life/README.md

   <li>Any live cell with two or three live neighbours lives on to the next generation.</li>
   <li>Any dead cell with exactly three live neighbours becomes a live cell.</li>
 </ul>

+The initial pattern constitutes the seed of the system.
+The first generation is created by applying the above rules simultaneously to every cell in the seed; births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the one before).
+The rules continue to be applied repeatedly to create further generations.